bearyung/alice-cards/docs/tutorial-game-rules/turn-structure.md

 - Play Creature, Artifact, and Action cards.
 Environments can affect the Creature, altering abilities, attack/defense levels, and Artifact capacity.

 ### Discard
 - Discard any number of cards from your hand or in play that belong to the declared Creature.
-Environment cards can be discarded freely as they are not specific to any Creature.

 ### Recycle
 - You may choose to discard Artifact cards attached to your declared creature.
 Doing so allows you to collect elements represented by the Artifact Cards by moving the discarded Artifact cards to the discard pile and the gained elements to the Creature card.